lukaspili/Reactive-Billing/README.md

 ## Gradle

-Reactive Billing is available on maven central.
+Reactive Billing is available on Maven Central.

 ```groovy
 dependencies {